 Our earnings and cash flows from operations depend on the margin, relative to fixed and variable expenses (including the costs of crude oil and other feedstocks), at which we are able to sell our refined products.
 The prices of crude oil and refined products have fluctuated substantially in recent years and depend on many factors.
 These factors include the global supply and demand for crude oil and refined products.
-This demand is impacted by changes in the global economy, the level of foreign and domestic products, the relative strength of the U.S. dollar, the marketing of alternative and competing fuels and the impact of government regulations.
+This demand is impacted by changes in the global economy, the level of foreign and domestic production of crude oil and refined products, geo-political conditions, the availability of imports of crude oil and refined products, the relative strength of the U.S. dollar, the marketing of alternative and competing fuels and the impact of government regulations.
 The prices we sell our refined products for are also affected by local factors such as local market conditions and the level of operations of other suppliers in our markets.